Local Algorithms for Sparse Spanning Graphs: Introduction

 \subsubsection{Distributed algorithms}

-\else \paragraph{Distributed algorithms.} \fi The name {\em local algorithms} is also used in the distributed \ifnum\conf=0 context~\cite{MNS95,NS95,Lin92}. \else context (e.g.,~\cite{Lin92}). \fi \ifnum\conf=0 In the distributed {\em message passing\/} model, the graph $G$ is both the input to the algorithm and the underlying communication network.
-Namely, each vertex is assigned a processor, and a processor can send messages to processors that reside on the neighbors of its vertex.
-The algorithm works in rounds where in each round, each vertex can send messages to all its neighbors.
-When the algorithm terminates, each processor knows {\em its part of the answer\/}.
-For example, if the task is to compute a (small) vertex cover, then each vertex knows whether or not it is in the vertex cover.
-If the task is to compute a (close to) minimum weight spanning tree, then each process known which of the edges incident to its vertex belong to the spanning tree.

-\fi As observed by Parnas and Ron~\cite{PR}, local distributed algorithms can be used to obtain local computation algorithms as defined in this work, by simply emulating the distributed algorithm on a sufficiently large subgraph of the graph $G$.
-However, while the main complexity measure in the distributed setting is the number of rounds (where it is usually assumed that each message is of length $O(\log n)$), our main complexity measure is the number of queries performed on the graph $G$.
+The term {\em local algorithms} was originally coined in the distributed context~\cite{MNS95,NS95,Lin92}.
+As observed by Parnas and Ron~\cite{PR}, local distributed algorithms can be used to obtain local computation algorithms as defined in this work, by simply emulating the distributed algorithm on a sufficiently large subgraph of the graph $G$.
+However, while the main complexity measure in the distributed setting is the number of rounds (and messages may be required to be of bounded size), our main complexity measure is the number of queries performed on the graph $G$.
 By this standard reduction, the bound on the number of queries (and hence running time) depends on the size of the queried subgraph and may grow exponentially with the number of rounds.
 Therefore, this reduction gives meaningful results only when the number of rounds is significantly smaller than the diameter of the graph.

+Ram and Vicari~\cite{Rm2011} studied the problem of constructing sparse spanning subgraphs in the distributed {\sf LOCAL} model~\cite{Lin92} and provided an algorithm that runs in $\min\{D(G), O(\log n)\}$ number of rounds where $D(G)$ denotes the diameter of $G$.

+In the next paragraphs, unless stated otherwise, we refer to algorithms in the {\sf CONGEST} model (in which the size of the messages is bounded by $O(\log n)$)~\cite{P00}.
 The problem of computing a minimum weight spanning tree in this model is a central one.

-Kutten et al.~\cite{KP98} provided an algorithm that works in $O(\sqrt{n} \log^* n + D)$ rounds, where $D$ denotes the diameter of the graph.
-Their result is nearly optimal in terms of the complexity in $n$, as shown by Peleg et al.~\cite{PR00} who provided a lower bound of $\Omega(\sqrt{n}/\log n)$ rounds (when the length of the messages much be bounded).
+Kutten and Peleg~\cite{KP98} provided an algorithm that works in $O(\sqrt{n} \log^* n + D)$ rounds, where $D$ denotes the diameter of the graph.
+Their result is nearly optimal in terms of the complexity in $n$, as shown by Peleg and Rubinovich~\cite{PR00} who provided a lower bound of $\Omega(\sqrt{n}/\log n)$ rounds (when the length of the messages must be bounded).